The Protocols of the Elders of Zion: Finland

 The first Finnish edition of the Protocols was published in Swedish in 1919.
 In 1920, the Protocols were published in Finnish as "The Jewish Secret Program“.
 Four additional editions of the Swedish edition were quickly published, and the Finnish edition was re-released in 1933 under the title "The Scourge of Nations“.

 Another edition of the Protocols was published by the Nazi group Blue Cross in 1943.
 The Party of Finnish Labor also published their edition of the Protocols translated by party secretary Taavi Vanhanen.

-The State Police had copies of the Protocols in its libraries available to those wishing to read them, along with other antisemitic books.
-It is unknown if the Protocols was officially considered legitimate, but the chief of the State Police Ossi Holmström subscribed to the Judeo-Bolshevik conspiracy theory.
+The State Police had copies of the Protocols in its libraries available to those wishing to read them, along with other antisemitic books, until it was reorganized into Red (pro-Communist) State Police post-Second World War.
+It is unknown if the Protocols were officially considered legitimate, but the chief of the State Police Ossi Holmström subscribed to the Judeo-Bolshevik conspiracy theory.

-Germany
+Nazi Germany

 According to historian Norman Cohn, the assassins of German Jewish politician Walther Rathenau (1867–1922) were convinced that Rathenau was a literal "Elder of Zion".

 It seems likely Adolf Hitler first became aware of the Protocols after hearing about it from ethnic German white émigrés, such as Alfred Rosenberg and Max Erwin von Scheubner-Richter.
 Rosenberg and Scheubner-Richter were also members of the early Aufbau Vereinigung counterrevolutionary group, which according to historian Michael Kellogg, influenced the Nazis in promulgating a Protocols-like myth.

 Hitler refers to the Protocols in Mein Kampf: